iOwN-Climber/Learning-Game-Codejam/README.md

 # Learning-Game-Codejam
-Learn Vocabularies, solve chemichal euqations or do some programming problems
+Learn Vocabularies, solve chemical euqations or do some programming problems

 We are using the following modules: pygame, random